 ISO 80369-5 Blood Pressure Fittings

-Our standard product base has over 700 different types of luers that can be customized to achieve ISO 80369-7 compliance.
+Our standard product base has hundreds of different types of luers that can be customized to achieve ISO 80369-7 compliance.
 Contact us to schedule an appointment with our knowledgeable staff.

 What is ISO 80369, and How Does It Affect You

 Hospitals and other healthcare facilities depend on a variety of catheters, tubing and syringes to deliver medications and other substances to patients through vascular, enteral, respiratory, epidural and intrathecal delivery systems.
 These delivery systems frequently employ fittings called Luer connectors to link various system components.
 The male and female components of Luer connectors join together to create secure yet detachable leak-proof connections.
 Multiple connections between medical devices and tubing are common in patient care.

 Unfortunately, because Luer connectors are ubiquitous, easy-to-use and compatible between different delivery systems, clinicians can inadvertently connect wrong systems together, causing medication or other fluids to be delivered through the wrong route.
 Such errors have occurred in diverse clinical settings, causing serious patient injuries and deaths.
 The Food and Drug Administration (FDA), The Joint Commission (TJC), the Institute for Safe Medication Practices (ISMP), the United States Pharmacopeia (USP), the ECRI Institute and others have all received reports of misconnection errors.
 The problem is well-known and well documented.
 Yet despite efforts on the part of FDA and other organizations to reduce misconnections through education, protocol and monitoring, the use of Luer connectors in incompatible medical delivery systems continues to create situations where dangerous misconnections can, and do, occur.